sjmelhuish/YSF-Image-Copy/README.md

   `-c COLOUR --colour=COLOUR`          | Colour for the text `-u`                                 | Update files at outdir instead of starting from scratch

 The `-u` option is not yet supported.
+Arguments are shown in square brackets if they are optional (don't enter the brackets).

+## Running on a Phone

+The program has been run under Android using [Pydroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3&hl=en_GB&gl=US "Pydroid on Google Play").
+You can install the necessary extra modules under Pydroid using `pip`.
+Pydroid may not have permission to write directly to a &mu;SD card reader, but you should be able to use a file-management app to work around this.

 ## Licensing